featurevisor/featurevisor/docs/concepts/infrastructure-as-code.md

 Once changes are merged into the main or master branch of your Git repository, Featurevisor automates the propagation of these configurations to your live environment via CI/CD pipelines.

+Since Featurevisor is [cloud native](/docs/concepts/cloud-native-architecture), it can be integrated with any CI/CD tool of your choice.

 ### Modularity

 [Feature](/docs/features) configurations in Featurevisor can be modular, meaning you can have separate configurations for different features against different environments.